 determination shall be made on the basis of whether it is more likely than not

-that the accused graduate student violated the Student Conduct Code.
+that the accused graduate student violated the Graduate Student Conduct Code.
 If the graduate student is found not responsible for any charges, the process is

 concluded.
 If the graduate student is found responsible for any charges, the